Jim's F-Toy gets pro 571 gear installs

 Almost everything on this build will be rebuilt with "new" parts (axles, t-cases, etc).
 The engine has about 40k on it and the trans has 15k on a rebuild.

 I'm doing the gear install portion of this build.
 Jim sent me 2 E-lockers.
 A friend of his wished he had gone with 571 gears instead of his present 529/37" tire combo.
 Jim considered this and after some research, decided that 571 gears are the way to go.
-They will be quality Motive gears....cryo treated...with cryo bearings...and installed to pro levels.
+They will be Motive gears....cryo treated...with cryo bearings...and installed to pro levels.
 Pushing 37,39,40, and sometimes 42" tall tires is asking alot of any 8" 3rd member but it can be done with a degree of dependability.....just gotta install those gears right ;)

 .......